Requirements Basics: Writing Requirements correctly

 - Price:

-Textual requirements are often ambiguous or imprecisely written.
-This poses a significant project risk and makes verification and validation of the product harder.
-With better requirements you reduce these risks, use your requirements more efficiently and create a solid basis for communication among everyone involved in the project.
+Textual requirements are often described in a way that is ambiguous or imprecise.
+This poses a significant project risk and complicates the verification and validation of the product under development.
+With better requirements, you reduce these risks, use your requirements more efficiently, and create a solid foundation for communication among all project stakeholders.

-Requirements managers, (technical) project leaders, quality assurers, development engineers, test engineers
+Requirements engineers, (technical) project managers, quality assurance engineers, development engineers, test engineers

-A basic understanding of the processes in requirements engineering and management
+A basic understanding of requirements engineering and management processes is desirable

 Request this training